 Budva, Montenegro (2 Days)

 Budva and Sveti Stefan are two semi-secret coastal towns in the tiny country, which are both worth visiting.
-If you spend two days here between the two places, you will have probably seen all you need to see – but, still, it is worth the time.
+If you spend two days between the two places, you will probably have seen all you need to see – but it is still worth the time.